CorvusOps/PMMS/README.md

 - To Check if PHP is Working: All the website related files are organized in a folder called htdocs and then run index.php file by using http://localhost/index.php or http://localhost.

 ### PHP
+PHP is an HTML-embedded scripting language.
+Much of its syntax is borrowed from C, Java and Perl with a couple of unique PHP-specific features thrown in.
+The goal of the language is to allow web developers to write dynamically generated pages quickly.

+#### Procedure in installing
 1. The first thing you have to do is to download the PHP package file of your choice from the official PHP downloads page.
 2. You’ll find .zip files available for both x86 and x64 systems, so make sure to download the correct one as per your Windows OS architecture.
 Also, you’ll have to choose either to download the non-thread-safe or thread-safe version of PHP.
 If you’re planning to run PHP as an Apache module, the thread-safe version is recommended.
 However, if you want to run PHP as a CGI module, you can choose either of them!
 3. Next, you need to extract the .zip file in the directory where you want to install PHP.
 A common install location is C:\php.
 Create the php directory and extract the .zip file contents inside the C:\php directory.